myTerminal/twiner/README.md

 ## To-Do

 - Add more commonly used setup tasks
-- Implement tasks for Debian and Fedora-based distros
 - Add support for more distros
 - Provide more options for installing a display manager